 You’ll also need to share information on your future income, financial aid, and your expected living expenses, if you know the details.

-The interview will go over your options for repayment plans, how to determine if you qualify for loan forgiveness, or if consolidation makes sense for your situation.
+The counseling will go over your options for repayment plans, how to determine if you qualify for loan forgiveness, or if consolidation makes sense for your situation.
 It will also explain important terms to know and understand, like what it means to enter delinquency or to default on your loans and what happens to your loans if you pass away.

 Subscribe to the